 The aim of this working group is to reach out specifically to the other working groups with data already collected and determine knowledge gaps to understand dynamics and interactions within the terrestrial ecosystem.

-Contact personsMasaki Uchida (NIPR) and Angela August (CNR)
+Contact personsMasaki Uchida (NIPR)

 The soil is full of biological activity, including the breaking down of organic material, which in turn affects nutrient availability and modifies gas emissions.
 Microbial biodiversity and activity can be studied by using DNA profiles.